inngest/stepkit/CONTRIBUTING.md

 ## Architecture Concepts

-New SDKs are implemented by building on top of `@stepkit/core`.
-See that package for more details.
+All StepKit-compatible SDKs depend on `@stepkit/core`.
+SDKs may depend on `@stepkit/sdk-tools` for utilities, which would result in `@stepkit/core` being a transitive dependency.